Within these six letters is contained the entire Universe.

 800 is the Rainbow, also 2 x 400 and therefore an expression of the Universe outside the individual and the Universe that comprises said individual.

 93 simultaneously equates to Love and Will.
 Love in the universal sense; its closest meaning can be found in the Greek word Agape (ἀγάπη).
-Will relates to the “the lust of result” i.e. that great feeling that arises upon completion of a purposeful task; a desired, executable, change to one’s life experience.
+Will relates not to the “the lust of result” i.e. that great feeling that arises upon completion of a purposeful task.
+Rather, Will is a desired, executable, change to one’s life experience.
+Crowley states: "pure will, unassuaged of purpose, DELIVERED FROM the lust of result, is every way perfect."
 The closest corresponding Greek word here is Thelema (θέλημα).

 The symbology invoked in the 893 line is more abstract and complex, similar to the path of calculation taken to arrive at 893.
 This is reflected in the Japanese Kanji seen on the items themselves.